YCAMInterlab/dna-of-forests/README.md

 # this command will show you target ruby version in this project
 cat .ruby-version

-# installl the specific version ruby
+# install the specific version ruby
 # you must replace 'x.x.x' part with the result above
 rbenv install x.x.x